zndinc/Yahtzee/README.md

 # Yahtzee

 Simple WPF implementation of Yahtzee.
-Will eventually have sound and animations.
+Ancient code created for old frameworks, do not use.